Redundant representations help generalization in wide neural networks: Results

-At smaller $w_c < w_c^*$ instead, the test error of the chunked models decays faster than $w_c^{\nicefrac{-1}{2}}$ in all the cases we considered, including the DenseNet architecture trained on CIFAR10 shown in Fig.~\ref{fig:mitosis_cartoon}.
-In this regime, adding neurons to the the final representation, improves the quality of the model significantly, quicker than it would in independently trained models of the same width (see Fig. \ref{fig:mitosis_cartoon} for a pictorial representation of this process).
+At $w_c$ smaller than $w_c^*$ instead, the test error of the chunked models decays faster than $w_c^{\nicefrac{-1}{2}}$ in all the cases we considered, including the DenseNet architecture trained on CIFAR10 shown in Fig.~\ref{fig:cartoon_}-b.
+In this regime, adding neurons to the final representation improves the quality of the model significantly quicker than it would in independently trained models of the same width (see Fig. \ref{fig:cartoon_}-c for a pictorial representation of this process).
 We call chunks of neurons of size $w_c \geq w_c^*$ \emph{clones}.
-In a wide network, clones can exist only if the width $W$ of the last representation is larger than $w_c^*$, and the maximum number of clones is $W/w_c^*$.
-In the following we characterize more precisely the properties of the clones.
+In the following, we characterize more precisely the properties of the clones.

-\paragraph{Clones have the same expressive power of the full representation} A well trained deep network often represents the salient features of the data set well enough to achieve (close to) zero classification error on the training data.
-In the top panels of Fig.~\ref{fig:hallmarks-mitosis}, we show that wide networks are able to interpolate their training set also using just a subset of $w_c > w_c^*$ random neurons: the dark orange profiles show that when the size of a chunk is greater than $\sim$ 50 for pMNINST, 100 for CIFAR10 and 200 for CIFAR100, the predictive accuracy on the training set remains almost 100\%.
-Beyond $w_c^*$, the neurons of the final representation therefore become redundant, since the training error remains (close to) zero even after removing neurons from it.
-We call a chunk of neurons a clone if it fully captures the relevant features of the data, up to some uncorrelated random noise.
+\paragraph{Clones interpolate the training data.} A trained deep network often represents the salient features of the data set well enough to achieve (close to) zero classification error on the training data.
+In the top panels of Fig.~\ref{fig:hallmarks-redundancy}, we show that wide networks can interpolate their training set also using just a subset of $w_c > w_c^*$ random neurons: the dark orange profiles show that when the size of a chunk is greater than $w_c^* \sim$ 50 for pMNIST, 100 for CIFAR10 and 200 for CIFAR100, the predictive accuracy on the training set remains almost 100\%.
+The minimal size of a clone $w_c^*$ can be identified with the minimal number of neurons required to interpolate the training set.
+Beyond $w_c^*$, the neurons of the final representation become redundant since the training error remains (close to) zero even after removing neurons from it.
+The number of distinct clones in a network of width $W$ is $n = {{W}/{w_c^*}}$.
+If distinct clones provide independent measures of the same salient features of the data, the \emph{test} error decays approximately as $n^{\nicefrac{-1}{2}}$ or equivalently $W^{\nicefrac{-1}{2}}$.
+In the following, we will indeed see that distinct clones differ from each other by uncorrelated random noise.